matthewolckers/my_blog/_posts/2020-02-07-tips-on-applying-for-a-postdoc-in-economics.md

 **Networks matter a lot**

 The recruiting professors are far more likely to take a second look at your application if they know your supervisor or if someone they respect referred you.

 Your network might also know of postdocs which have not been advertised widely.

 **Reference letters seal the deal**

 You need your supervisors to write you strong reference letters.

 Give your supervisors enough time to write the reference letter and make sure they think a postdoc is a good idea for you.

 You should however give anyone you are asking to write you a reference letter the opportunity to say no because a weak reference letter can strongly diminish your chances of getting a good position.

 **Preparation is a source of competitive advantage**

-Start thinking about postdocs in March if you plan to start to postdoc in September the following year.
+Start thinking about postdocs in March if you plan to start a postdoc in September the following year.

 PhD students often procrastinate.
 If you find the willpower to start early on an application, your chances will be much better than those who submit at the last minute.